 This Plan must show the area and dimensions of all proposed blocks at a legible scale and any required easements.
 The subdivision must provide appropriate block orientation to achieve maximum solar access for the majority of buildings.
-Adaptation and reuse of the existing CSIRO Headquarters buildings is encouraged-consistent with the recommendations of the required Heritage Impact Assessment (see Supporting Reports and Studies required to support concept plan below).

 Built form typologies